 We all love to plan ahead and feel safe that everything is predictable.
 Mother nature likes that too, however, not always she’s able to deliver.
-While most dogs go into heat twice a year, and is in heat for 21 days, different abnormalities occur.
+While most dogs go into heat twice a year, and stay in heat for 21 days, different abnormalities do occur.

-Also, absent heat may be caused by treatment methods, involving hormonal influencing.
-In most cases, heat cycle should come back to normal, if treatment is applied properly.
+Absent heat can also be caused by medicine used for treating other conditions, especially if the medicine involves hormonal therapy.
+Talk to your veterinarian, but in most cases, heat cycle should eventually come back to normal, if the treatment is applied properly.

 It’s not uncommon for smaller dog breeds to have one or two silent heats before clear symptoms appear.